open-wc/open-wc/docs/ide/README.md

 We recommend [VSCode](https://code.visualstudio.com/).

-For setup please visit the instructions on the Visual Stdio Code [homepage](https://code.visualstudio.com/).
+For setup please visit the instructions on the Visual Studio Code [homepage](https://code.visualstudio.com/).

 ## Configuration